Busy Philipps Thinks White Chicks “Wouldn't Be Made” Today

 During a recent appearance on the podcast Absolutely Not!, hosted by comedian Heather McMahan, Philipps reflected on her role in the film and said she didn’t think that the movie could be made in 2019.

 “You do know that I played the fat girl in White Chicks, that’s what my character was described as,” Philipps said before reflecting on what it meant in the movie.
-“To be totally honest with you, I think I was a size 8.
+“To be totally honest with you, I think I was a size 8 [UK size 12].
 Upon further reflection, maybe that was the joke, that she wasn’t really fat but that they are just so horrible...That movie wouldn’t be made now,” she added.

 Advertisement